Efudix Cream is a brand of medicine containing the active ingredient fluorouracil.

 - Shortness of breath

 - Wheezing or difficulty breathing

 - Swelling of the face, lips, tongue or other parts of the body

 - Rash, itching or hives on the skin.

 Do not use this medicine if you have a dihydropyrimidine dehydrogenase (DPD) enzyme deficiency.

 Do not use this medicine if you are pregnant or planning to become pregnant.
-It may affect your developing baby if you take it during pregnancy.
+It may affect your developing baby if you use it during pregnancy.

-Do not breast-feed if you are using this medicine.
-It is not known if the active ingredient in Efudix passes into breast milk and there is a possibility that your baby may be affected.
+Do not breastfeed if you are using this medicine.
+It is not known if the active ingredient in Efudix passes into breast milk and if there is a possibility that your baby may be affected.